 on January 30, 2018

-If the reports are to be believed, thousands of vulnerable elderly Minnesotans are beaten, sexually abused, assaulted, neglected or tortured every year.
+If the reports are to be believed, thousands of vulnerable elderly Minnesotans are beaten, sexually abused, assaulted, and suffer financial abuse, neglect or emotional abuse every year.
 And even worse: 97 percent of these reports are never read, let alone prosecuted.
-To add insult to injury, the cases that are prosecuted often run into roadblocks because of insufficient investigation.
-So tens of thousands of vulnerable adults are ignored, their case files lost or forever pending, while their abusers remain free to continue.
+To add insult to injury, the cases that are prosecuted often run into roadblocks because of insufficient investigation or lack of financial resources.
+So tens of thousands of vulnerable adults are ignored, their case files lost or forever pending, while their abusers remain free to continue the physical abuse.